Table of Contents

 Maritime Regulatory Training

-Since our crew are living and working onboard, naturally some positions require certain licenses or maritime training.
-All non-medical crew joining for more than six months are encouraged to join us for Basic Training and Crowd Management.
+Since our crew live and work on a ship, some positions naturally require specific licenses or maritime training.
+All non-medical crew joining for more than six months are required to join us for Basic Training, Crowd Management, and Security Awareness.
 The courses are offered in conjunction with On Boarding.

 Learning Management System (mercyships.myabsorb.com)